EoRImaging/FHD/README.md

 version=0 ; Add a version number to the output data directory.
 Used only in the top-level observation wrappers

+vis_file_list ; Typically supplied by the observation wrapper.
+Can be a string array containing the full file paths of the uvfits files to deconvolve OR can be the filepath to a text file (must end .txt), which contains the full filepaths of the visibilities.

 3b Gridding options